Frequently Asked Questions

 Question: How much is registration?

-Answer: Registration this year (2022) is FREE!
-We have received a new source of funding and are excited to be able to run our events at no cost to the attendees.
+Answer: Registration this year is FREE!
+Thanks to the Business and Workforce Development and Wildfire Prevention Grants from CalFire, we are excited to be able to run our events at no cost to the attendees.
 This covers everyone, not just your students.
-We will be asking for a refundable deposit come the start of the school year, to hold your spot, due to the increased demand for a free event.
-Anything below talking about fees is being kept for posterity and not applicable this year.
+We will ask for a refundable deposit of $25 per student come the start of the school year to hold your spot, due to the increased demand for a free event.

 Question: How do I register?

 Answer: There are two phases of registering.
 The pre-registration period is open until the end of August.
-Schools that sign up before June 30th will receive subsidization on their registration fees.
-After that, you may continue to pre-register for events but you will not receive the subsidization.
-Once you have pre-registered, we will ask for a more detailed registration of each student that will be due 10 days before the event.
+Once you have pre-registered, we will ask for a more detailed registration of each student and a deposit check or paypal payment that will be due 10 days before the event.
 For an EXAMPLE of this registration, click here.

 Question: Is there anything I need to do over the summer?

 Answer: No!
 Once you have pre-registered, there is really nothing you need to do over the summer.
-If you want to start thinking ahead, you could start fundraising (see a separate question about that), advise students to look at the website (also addressed on this page), and even submit the request for a field trip to your administration but, truly, all of that can wait until school starts again.
+If you want to start thinking ahead, advise students to look at the website (also addressed on this page), and even submit the request for a field trip to your administration but, truly, all of that can wait until school starts again.
 You all work hard, so I hope you have a relaxing and fun break.

 Question: Does pre-registration obligate me or my school in any way?